SHAHURAJS/K-means/README.md

 ## Installation

-To follow this project, please install the Library given in the[requirement.txt](https://github.com/SHAHURAJS/K-means/blob/main/requirement.txt)
+To follow this project, please install the Library given in the [requirement.txt](https://github.com/SHAHURAJS/K-means/blob/main/requirement.txt)

 ## Data

-We'll be using data from FIFA, which you can download [here](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset).We'll use the file `Player_dataset.xlsx`.
+We'll be using data from FIFA, which you can download [here](https://www.kaggle.com/datasets/stefanoleone992/fifa-22-complete-player-dataset).
+We'll use the file `Player_dataset.xlsx`.